-- Alignment of your touchpoint investments with customers’ expectations by eliminating elements that do not add value to the experience
+- Alignment of your consumer touchpoint investments with customers’ expectations by eliminating elements that do not add value to the experience

 - Balancing of your service costs with expected returns in terms of customer loyalty and financial outcomes

-A leading manufacturer of office equipment examined every one of its touchpoints with its business customers.
+A leading manufacturer of office equipment examined every one of its customer touchpoints with its business clients.
 Among other things, they found that they were over-delivering their Account Management touchpoint.
 The Market Research showed them that customers did not need for the company to send an account rep to their offices quarterly.
 Rather, customers felt that what needed to take place could be satisfactorily delivered by phone.
 As a result, the company migrated over 200,000 customers to a call center Account Management experience from an on-site personal visit by a company rep. The company also found that many informational experiences could be delivered via their web site as opposed to more labor intensive means.
 The resulting financial savings, with no loss of customer satisfaction, more than paid for the Market Research.